Tax Deduction for Domestic Rent

 If there is more than one tenant under a tenancy, the rent paid under the tenancy will be taken to have been paid by each of the co-tenants in equal shares.

-If domestic premises are used partly as a place of residence and partly for other purposes (e.g. for business use as home office or front-shop back-home), the amount of rents paid under the tenancy allowable for deduction is such part of the amount that is reasonable in the circumstances of the case.
+If domestic premises are used partly as a place of residence and partly for other purposes (e.g. for business use as home office or front-shop back-home), the amount of rent paid under the tenancy allowable for deduction is such part of the amount that is reasonable in the circumstances of the case.

 Circumstances in which Deduction is Not Allowed